chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    Arbitrary options to be added to the bootstrap command when using cURL.
 This option may not be used in the same command with ``--bootstrap-install-command``.

 ``--bootstrap-install-command COMMAND``
    Execute a custom installation command sequence for the chef-client.
-This option may not be used in the same command with ``--bootstrap-curl-options``, ``--bootstrap-install-sh``, or ``--bootstrap-wget-options``.
+This option may not be used in the same command with ``--bootstrap-curl-options`` or ``--bootstrap-wget-options``.

-``--bootstrap-install-sh URL``
-   Fetch and execute an installation script at the specified URL.
-This option may not be used in the same command with ``--bootstrap-install-command``.

 ``--bootstrap-no-proxy NO_PROXY_URL_or_IP``
    A URL or IP address that specifies a location that should not be proxied.